luxvitae-eco/default-template/content/pages/professional.md

       text: Join as a Professional
       color: text-dark
     subtitle: >-
-      A curated platform for architects, builders & sustainability experts who build responsibly.
+      A platform for architects, builders and sustainability experts.
     text: >
-      If you’re committed to ethical design, regenerative materials, and collaborative excellence—you belong here.
-We connect vetted professionals with aligned clients and partners, so you can focus on your best work—without the noise.
+      If you’re committed to ethical design, regenerative materials, and collaborative excellence, you belong here.
+We connect vetted professionals with aligned clients and partners, so you can focus on your best work.
     actions:
       - type: Button
         label: Explore Membership